 The Great Fire of Meireki destroys a significant portion of Edo (modern-day Tokyo), on March 2, 1657 leading to the rebuilding of the city.
 The catastrophic blaze, lasted for days and killed an estimated 100,000 people destroying more than half of the city, including parts of Edo Castle.

-The Republic of Texas formally declares independence from Mexico at the convention of Washington-on-the-Brazos which was attended by 45 delegates, representing 21 municipalities.
+The Republic of Texas formally declares independence from Mexico on March 2, 1836, at the convention of Washington-on-the-Brazos which was attended by 45 delegates, representing 21 municipalities.
 Over the next ten days, delegates prepared a constitution for the Republic of Texas; David G. Burnet was elected president.

 The new constitution explicitly legalized slavery which Mexico had officially abolished in Texas in 1829.
 Texas was annexed by the United States in 1845 and became the 28th state on December 29, 1845.
 On March 2, 1861, Texas becomes the seventh state to secede from the Union.
 More

-The United States Congress passes the first Reconstruction Act, targeting the South for reconstruction after the Civil War. and setting conditions for readmission into the Union after overcoming President Andrew Johnson's veto.
-Congress passed additional Reconstruction Acts in 1867, and 1868, to implement more efficient government in the Southern states following the Civil War.
-More
+The United States Congress passes the first Reconstruction Act, on March 2, 1867, over President Andrew Johnson’s veto, targeting the South for reconstruction after the Civil War. and setting conditions for readmission into the Union.
+Congress went on to pass additional Reconstruction Acts in 1867, and 1868, to implement more efficient government in the Southern states following the Civil War.

-Pioneer 10 is launched to study Jupiter.
+Pioneer 10 is launched on March 2, 1972, to study Jupiter.
 It was NASA's first mission to the outer planets.
 The mission was a spectacular success and the spacecraft notched a series of firsts unmatched by any other robotic spacecraft to date.
 More